 Google Vs. Uber

 The competition between Google and Uber is taking intense shape, making Alphabet executive David Drummond resign from Uber’s board.
-Uber had once received $258 millions from Google Ventures as an investment and now both the companies are working on developing driverless cars.
+Uber had once received $258 million from Google Ventures as an investment and now both the companies are working on developing driverless cars.
 Google founded the project in 2009, now covering over 1.8 million miles of autonomous driving with its test cars.
 Uber recently acquired Ottomotto, which is a six-month-old driver-less truck startup founded by Google veterans.
 Uber claims that it will beat Google by commercially testing the autonomous taxis in Pittsburgh in a few weeks.

 People with an insight in the matter say that Google might test its autonomous car in a ride-sharing service as it could be a potential business model.
 Google started testing the ride-sharing service in Israel last year.
 Now, the service is available in almost every part of Israel.
 It might have a great potential to turn the transportation industry in other countries too.